fvanwijk/testRunnerConfig/README.md

 # Test Runner Config

-When you run your unit tests using both Karma and Wallaby, a lot of configuration such as the files list is duplicated.
+When you run your unit tests using either Wallaby, Karma and Mocha, a lot of configuration such as the files list is duplicated.
-We like DRY, so put the files in a separate file list and load them into your Wallaby and Karma config using this script!
+We like DRY, so put the files in a separate file list and load them into your Wallaby, Karma and/or Mocha config using this script!

 # Usage